-Using linear and circular polarizer filters will calm down glare and make the colours much more vibrant.
-They’re also great if you want to take photos of fluffy cloudscapes, or just include the bright blue sky in your shot.
+Using linear and circular polarizer filters will calm down glare and make the colors much more vibrant.
+They’re also great if you want to take photos of fluffy cloudscapes or just include the bright blue sky in your shot.
 They also remove unwanted reflections and reduce contrast in a photo.
 Be cautious if you are using a wide angle lens because it can darken a part of the sky too much.

 Neutral Density Filters

 Neutral density filters act as an extension of your exposure time, adding blur to moving objects, whether it’s smooth waterfalls or people walking along a forest trail.
 With the right ND filter, you can extend the exposure time by 32 times.
 Here are some of the best ND filters and ND filter kits.